isaacribeiro/BrazilianIncomeByCity/README.md

-# Renda per Capita dos Brasileiros por Cidade
-## __Brazilian Income by City__
+# Brazilian Income by City
-UNISINOS - Estatística Aplicada / 2018
+## UNISINOS - Estatística Aplicada / 2018

 Data extracted from [Atlas Brasil](http://www.atlasbrasil.org.br/2013/pt/download/)

-**Atividades do trabalho:**

-1. Baixar os dados municipais do Atlas do desenvolvimento humano no Brasil referentes aos Censos 2000 e 2010 em [Atlas Brasil](http://www.atlasbrasil.org.br/2013/pt/download/)

-2. Escolher 5 variáveis que possam ser consideradas explicativas para a renda per capita dos municípios.
-Pode-se optar por utilizar os municípios de uma UF apenas, ou de uma Região ou do Brasil todo.

-3. Fazer uma análise descritiva destas variáveis e da renda per capita.

-4. Aplicar a análise de regressão linear múltipla onde a VR é a renda per capita e as variáveis explicativas são as 5 escolhidas no passo _2._

-5. Entregar na forma de relatório que contenha introdução, procedimentos para a coleta, cálculos e análise estatística, resultados das análises com interpretações e conclusões finais.
+**Tasks:**

+1. Download the _dataset_ from Brazilian Human Development Index (_HDI_) regarding the censuses of 2000 and 2010 available in [Atlas Brasil](http://www.atlasbrasil.org.br/2013/pt/download/)

+2. Choose 5 variables which can be considered as explanatory to predict the income per capta by City.
+It can be selected by State, Region, or taking the entire Country into account.

+3. Create a descriptive analysis regarding the variable set selected in previous step and the income per capta, as well.

+4. Apply a Multiple Linear Regression analysis considering **Income _per capita_** as the dependent variable and the five variables selected previously.